Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Communication,

 - Learning Outcomes

-- Ability to read independently Chinese texts (with a particular emphasis on fiction and critical prose)
+- The ability to read independently Chinese texts (with a particular emphasis on fiction and critical prose)

-- Ability to present and critique complex texts both orally and in writing
+- The ability to present and critique complex texts both orally and in writing